‘Catch of the day’: Trump launches new ICE immigration crackdown in Maine

 A political rivalry

 Mills and Trump have long been political adversaries, with their feud erupting in a public forum.
-In February last year, shortly after Trump returned to office for a second term, he hosted a White House gathering for governors where he called out Mills personally.
+In February last year, shortly after Trump returned to office for a second term, he hosted a White House gathering for governors, where he called out Mills personally.

 “Is Maine here?
 The governor of Maine?”
 Trump said while outlining policies barring transgender athletes from sporting events.
 “Are you not going to comply with it?”